Wakoma/OfflineAI/README.md

 This repo is intended to be catalog of local, offline, and open-source AI (including machine learning and generative AI) tools and approaches, for enhancing community-centered connectivity and education, particularly in underconnected regions and low-resource contexts.

-If your objective is to harness AI without reliable or afforadble internet, on a standard consumer laptop or desktop PC, or phone, there should be useful resources for you in this repository.
+If your objective is to harness AI without reliable or affordable internet, on a standard consumer laptop or desktop PC, or phone, there should be useful resources for you in this repository.

 We will attempt to label any closed source tools as such.